IntersectMBO/plutus-apps/README.md

 ## Status

-This library is at a quite early stage.
-It works for my use case at the moment and I will fix bugs when they come along.
-Also PRs for more `PSType`s definitions and bridges are very welcome!
+It works for my use case and is used in production.
+PRs for more `PSType`s definitions and bridges are very welcome!

-Expect bugs - especially for more advanced use cases.
-Although I have tested the most advanced one already with no issues, bugs always creep in.